algosup/2024-2025-project-1-fpga-team-5/Specification/Technical/TechnicalSpecification.md

 ```

 ---
-- **Background Elements**: A thematic background (road, river, etc.) that sets the game environment.
+- **Background Elements**: A thematic background (road, grass, etc.) that sets the game environment.

 > **This would be represented by the graphic outputs from the `road.v` and `grass.v` modules.
 These modules define how road and grass areas appear and set boundaries for gameplay.
 However, code for dynamic river features isn't currently defined.**